How to become a doctor

 Some schools encourage their students to take extra subjects (like six Highers in 5th year).
 When applying to medicine having an extra Higher will not give you an advantage over those taking the usual number of courses for that year.
 If an applicant has gained 6 Highers in one sitting, only the best 5 grades will be taken into account during the application process.

-United Kingdom Clinical Aptitude Test
+Universities Clinical Aptitude Test

-The United Kingdom Clinical Aptitude Test (UKCAT) is one of the two entrance exams for medical schools in the UK.
+The Universities Clinical Aptitude Test (UCAT) is one of the two entrance exams for medical schools in the UK.
 It is used by all the Scottish medical schools although they all differ in how they use your score.
 The other is the BMAT, Biomedical Admission Test, which is used by the following schools: Oxford, Cambridge, Brighton and Sussex Medical School, Imperial College London, Lancaster, Leeds and UCL.
 You only need to sit the BMAT if you are applying to one of those schools.

-More information on the UKCAT
+More information on the UCAT

-The UKCAT website has a link to an excellent guide with 100 Free Practice Questions available on their website.
+The UCAT website has a link to an excellent guide with 100 Free Practice Questions available on their website.
 The Guide provides the key testing dates along with all other information that you require.

 The test costs money and the fees vary depending on when you sit the test (ranging between £65 and £80).
-Fortunately there are bursaries available to help you with the cost of the test – more info on the UKCAT website.
+Fortunately there are bursaries available to help you with the cost of the test – more info on the UCAT website.

 Everyone applying to medicine is doing pretty well so Medical Schools need some way of separating out the people they are going to give offers.
 Unfortunately, this does mean that you will need to sit the exam and make sure you do well in it because it will affect your application.

 There is no score which guarantees you a place and the ranges change year on year so it can be hard to predict how well you need to do.